NestorToscano/nestortoscano.com/README.md

 - `certbot -d nestortocano.com` - Acquiring SSL Certificate

   ### What is this used for now?
-- Although I had initially configured this web server to use Wordpress, I realized I needed the website for non-blogging uses, so I configured the vps to display my portfolio using custom HTML/CSS.
+- Although I had initially configured this web server to use Wordpress, I realized I needed the website for non-blogging uses, so I configured the vps to display my portfolio using custom made HTML/CSS.
 Wordpress was slightly overkill for my use case, so I found this met my needs much better.
-I also decided to manage the server on a previously used Raspberry Pi 4 B to escape the cost of the VPS.
+I also decided to migrate the server to a previously used Raspberry Pi 4 B to have complete control over my server and loosen up on costs.
+It was a learning experience to migrate the server to a different system, and I definitely do not regret it!